amannngpt/Superstore-Sales-Analysis/Documentation/DAX_Measures.md

 - Copiers: +5.48% delta → large Copier orders are premium-priced
 - Binders: +34.82% delta → the few large Binder orders are profitable but 1,186 individual transactions lose money

+  **PowerBI:**
+  - Same as Excel
+  - Used New Visual Calculation in the Calculations tab in the Home Ribbon for Delta using Custom